Panel van: Europe

 European panel vans of the 20th century include the Citroën 2CV Fourgonnette, Citroën H Van, Citroën C15, Ford Escort, Morris Minor, Renault Estafette, SEAT Inca and more recently the Renault Kangoo and the Opel Combo.

 From the 1950s onwards, a larger alternative to the panel van was the van (based on a commercial vehicle chassis instead of a passenger car chassis), such as the Volkswagen Type 2, the DKW van and the first-generation Ford Transit in 1965.

-In the United Kingdom, panel vans benefit from having lower taxes than station wagons and do not have the speed restrictions which apply to larger vans.
+In the United Kingdom, panel vans benefit from having lower taxes than estate cars and do not have the speed restrictions that apply to larger vans.
 This has given rise to some anomalies.
-Authorities and dealers are not always certain on what qualifies as a car-derived van.
+Authorities and dealers are not always certain about what qualifies as a car-derived van.
 SUVs and crossovers are also popularly turned into light commercial vehicles without rear seats.

-Examples of panel vans from the last 30 years are the Renault Kangoo (1997), the Fiat Doblò (2001), Opel Combo (2001), Ford Transit Connect (2002) or the Volkswagen Caddy (2004).
+Examples of panel vans from the last 30 years are the Renault Kangoo (1997), the Fiat Doblò (2001), Opel Combo (2001), Ford Transit Connect (2002) and the Volkswagen Caddy (2004).
 They are also purpose-designed to be utilitarian base model MPVs / people carriers, for a range of such vehicles.
-Since the 1980s, most manufacturers have offered light van versions of their small hatchbacks, sharing bodywork with the regular passenger version.
+Since the 1980s most manufacturers have offered light van versions of their small hatchbacks, sharing bodywork with the regular passenger version.
 These versions have the rear seats removed and may have blanked rear windows, depending on local regulations.

 As of 2019, the market consists of the following models and many more: